Editor

 We would like to let you know that transactions using this option usually take between 1-10 business days.
 Therefore, it would be best to remember to consider this processing time when using the option for deposit or withdrawals.

-Most online bookies for eSports betting support digital payment e-wallet options (also known as web wallets) such as Skrill and Neteller.
+Most online bookies for sports and eSports betting support digital payment e-wallet options (also known as web wallets) such as Skrill and Neteller.
 Although they usually have additional payment processing fees, which most Aussies find pretty unfavorable.

 The e-wallet option is suitable for people who seek additional privacy and don’t want to associate their online betting activities with their bank accounts or debit/credit card.

 The POLi enthusiasts are not left out either.
-It is another online payment popular among eSports betting sites in Australia.
+This is another online payment popular among eSports betting sites in Australia.
 As an Australian-run payment service that is an alternative to PayPal, Aussies can easily use POLi on most online bookies where it is supported.

 Even with the fact that 80% of adult Aussies are considered to be involved in gambling, the land Down Under still has some pretty stern rules regarding online gambling.
-The Australian Interactive Gambling Act 2001 renders it illegal to use any gambling site that is ‘interactive.’
+The Australian Interactive Gambling Act 2001 renders it illegal to use any gambling site that is deemed to be ‘interactive.’
 Hence, casino games like poker are not allowed.

 As part of the Interactive Gambling Act 2001, we would not forget to mention that live betting is prohibited in Australia.
 This implies that you cannot bet on any sports or eSports after the competition has kicked off.
 Your wagers have to be placed pre-event.

-Unfortunately, this is a stumbling block for eSports betting in Australia.
-Many eSports sites worldwide are doing well because they offer their bettors the opportunity to place bets even while the game is ongoing.
+Unfortunately, this is a stumbling block for Sports and eSports betting in Australia.
+Many such sites worldwide are doing well because they offer their bettors the opportunity to place bets even while a sports event or eSports game is ongoing.
 Unfortunately, Australian punters are missing out on this part of the fun.

 Just as it is with eSports betting Canada, there are various ways you can wager on eSports in Australia.
 Bookmakers usually have several markets you can bet on, but here are some of the popular eSports betting types in Australia: